 effect "I already paid for community improvements where I lived before I

 came to Sun City, I don't want to pay again."
+The fire chief spoke up

 and told him that the project was going to cost $1.25 per resident a